- 09 Feb 2023

 InVision has updated its DPA to incorporate the 2021 SCCs.

 If you are a new customer signing up with InVision after September 27, 2021, our updated InVision DPA (including the 2021 SCCs) can be signed through this dedicated page.
 Just follow the prompts through the form to complete the signature process.

-If you are an existing customer of InVision with an executed DPA before September 27, 2021, you can update your current DPA to implement the 2021 SCCs, by signing InVision’s updated DPA.
+If you are an existing customer of InVision with an executed DPA before September 27, 2021, you can update your current DPA to implement the 2021 SCCs, by signing InVision’s updated DPA or by signing InVision’s DPA Amendment.
 Just follow the prompts through the form to complete the signature process.